RainerEngelken/GradientFlossing/README.md

 ```

 ## Repository Overview

-GradientFlossing_XOR.jl - generates input and target output for copy task and delayed XOR task.\
-GradientFlossing_ExampleCode.jl - trains an RNN on the delayed XOR task with gradient flossing.

 _GradientFlossing_ExampleCode.jl_:\
 Example scripts for training networks with gradient flossing before training, with gradient flossing before and during training and without gradient flossing.

+_GradientFlossing_XOR.jl_:\
+Generates input and target output for copy task and delayed XOR task.

 <!---

 runOneStimulus.jl trains an RNN on tracking one OU-signal showing that the network becomes more tightly balanced over training epochs.\